RyuuXS/Reforestation/README.md

-## Why didn’t the skeleton cross the road?
-Because he had no guts.
+## My boss told me that he was going to fire the person with the worst posture.
+I have a hunch, it might be me.